 When Albone told him it was a “Buxus,” Her Royal Highness reminded him that their properties were full of ’em.

 “Princess Catherine just turned to him and said, ‘Babe, we’ve got those.
 We’ve got loads of those,” Albone told Today anchors Karl Stefanovic and Lisa Wilkinson via satellite.

 “Kate actually called him “babe” did she!?”
 Wilkinson asked.

 I can’t blame Wilkinson.
 It’s so strange when royals behave normally.
-It’s like seeing a hamster direct traffic.
+Almost like seeing a hamster direct traffic.

 Albone also pointed out how awesome/amazing/fantastic/wonderful it was to meet Prince Harry, calling him “the nicest, down-to-earth bloke.”

 In other Cambridge news, William and Catherine sent out thank-you cards to those who wished them a happy 5th anniversary on April 29th.